Reviews

 “A captivating blend of suspense, science fiction and domestic drama.
 The claustrophobia and tension of Cassie’s internal frustrations perfectly mirror the complexity of the phenomena gripping her insular suburban community.”—Suzanne Chazin, author of Voice with No Echo.

-Additional Reviews of to Only the Women are Burning
+Additional Reviews of Only the Women are Burning

 Responses to If I Could Paint the Moon Black